Spare Parts Delivery to Vessel: Full Process

 - Packing list

-- Bill of lading or airway bill
+- Bill of filling or flying course bill

 - Authorization letter

-- Vessel ETA details
+- Vessel Surveyed time of passage details

 5. Port Handling and Transport to Vessel